 Jeffrey Moore served as Property Master for Season 2.
 The uncredited onscreen officer is NOT Jeff Moore.

-Charles Sheeham (credited as “Charles Sheehan”) also wears a “Jeff Moore” name tag in Episode 2.019.
+Charles Sheeham (credited as “Charles Sheehan”) also wears a “Jeff Moore” name tag in episode 2.019.
 This is the scene when Agent Dale Cooper and John Justice Wheeler share a drink by the fireplace.
-Jeff added his name to various other scenes including when Donna Hayward receives a postcard from James Hurley in Episode 2.018
+Jeff added his name to various other scenes including when Donna Hayward receives a postcard from James Hurley in episode 2.018

 This scene concludes with Ben Horne gathering his composure while sitting on the jail’s toilet seat, angrily muttering to himself – “She set me up.”